 Lush henna is vegan and the best thing is that it’s chemical free, even better than that, it’s actually good for your hair as it contains cocoa butter to soften it.
 And at £10.95 it will save me a fortune on trips to the hairdressers.

 Here is the finished result, as you can see it’s a slightly lighter shade to the one I had above so next time I’ve going to try mixing half Caca Rouge with half Caca Marron as apparently that will tone it down a bit.
 I do like this too though, it will be nice to adjust the shade every time I feel like a change.
 I might even go for a Caca Brun in the winter if I want to darken it down further.

 So I can definitely say that I’ve been completely converted to Lush Henna.
 It’s natural and such good value for money.
 In fact it works out cheaper than any hair dye I’ve ever used before, my hair is really thick and 4 blocks was enough so if you have thin hair you wouldn’t need much at all.

-It gets a big thumbs up from me.
-I will never look back!
+It gets a big thumbs up from me!